TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 Do not mix up the project-specific :file:`composer.json` file with this package-specific :file:`composer.json` file.
 Since autoloading information is specific to an extension, you usually do not list it in the project file.

-Note: if you specify autoloading information in the project file, you need to specify the paths relative to that location.

 To complete our example project's :file:`composer.json`, it would look like this: